 - Opinions on EV battery range and charging infrastructure are mixed: Despite electric vehicle (EV) technology improving each year, consumers still need to be convinced that battery range and charging infrastructure is worth their EV purchase.
 Even though the average vehicle owner only travels about 40 kilometers per day, most European consumers believe full battery vehicles should have a range between 320 and 640 kilometers.
 At the same time, a significant proportion of European consumers are willing to spend no more than 30 minutes waiting for their electric vehicle to fully charge.

 - Decline of consumer trust in OEMs to bring AV technology to market: In several markets across Europe, consumer trust in traditional manufacturers (OEMs) to bring AV technology to market continues to decline.
-In France and Italy, trust in OEMs decreased to 35 percent, with percentages even lower in the UK (33 percent) and Austria (26 percent).
+In France and Italy, trust in OEMs decreased to 35 per cent, with percentages even lower in the UK (33 per cent) and Austria (26 per cent).
 At the same time, trust in existing technology companies continues to grow, with the notable exception of Germany and Austria, where trust in existing technology players decreased.
-Across the region, trust in new players that specialize in autonomous vehicle technology also inched up.
+Across the region, trust in new players that specialise in autonomous vehicle technology also inched up.

 - R&D continues despite consumers’ reluctance to pay for AV technology: OEMs continue to spend billions on research & development (R&D) in advanced vehicle features, with the assumption that consumers will pay a premium for these.
 However, results from this year’s study reinforce past findings that achieving a return on invested capital for new technologies may be more difficult than some automakers think.
 Consumers’ willingness to pay at least something for AV technology has increased over the last few years, although it may still not cover the costs required to develop and deliver the technology.